Edinburgh-Chemistry-Teaching/Data-driven-chemistry/paper/paper.md

 # Author's Contribution

-Authors are listed in alphabetical order; specific contributions by each author are found in the following: James Cumby (JC), Valentina Erastova (VE), Claire Hobday (CH), and Antonia Mey (ASJSM) have been teaching this course at the University of Edinburgh since academic year 2021/22 and contributed roughly equally to the material creation and teaching.
+Authors are listed in alphabetical order; specific contributions by each author are found in the following: James Cumby (JC), Valentina Erastova (VE), Claire L. Hobday (CLH), and Antonia Mey (ASJSM) have been teaching this course at the University of Edinburgh since academic year 2021/22 and contributed roughly equally to the material creation and teaching.
 See below for more details.
 Rafał Szabla (RS) taught one unit and created content for it in 2020/21, when the course was run in a shortened form as a replacement for physical chemistry laboratory practicals during pandemic.
 Matteo T Degiacomi (MTD) has shared his original materials, developed in 2018 for the Durham University chemistry research students.

 **JC:** Is the course organiser for the module taught at the University of Edinburgh and created the material for `Unit_01`, `Unit_10` and the `helper_functions`, gave feedback on other materials, and helped edit the manuscript.
 **MTD:** Contributed material to `Unit_03` and `Unit_05`, and helped edit the manuscript.
 **VE:** Created material for `Unit_05` and `Unit_08`, contributed to `Unit_06`, and helped edit the manuscript.
 **JJG:** Contributed material to `Unit_09`, and helped edit the manuscript.
-**CH:** Created material for `Unit_03` and `Unit_04`, and helped edit the manuscript.
+**CLH:** Created material for `Unit_03` and `Unit_04`, and helped edit the manuscript.
 **ASJSM:** Created material for `Unit_02`, `Unit_06`, `Unit_07`, and `Unit_09`, provided feedback and small contributions to most other units, and wrote the manuscript.
 **HP:** Contributed material to `Unit_05` and  `Unit_08`, and helped edit the manuscript.
 **RS:** Created the material for molecular geometries forming part of `Unit_06` and gave feedback on the manuscript.